OrdinaryMagician/ibuki_m/README.md

 ## Items

-Gotta have some of these too to help in your adventure.
+Gotta have some of these too to help in your adventure. **Ibuki** will happily hoard what she doesn't need to use right away.

 ### Water Bottle *[Health Bonus, Stimpack, Medikit]*